setr/LiveStream/README.md

 Total cost = 2 hr/movie * 0.007 $/hr * 8 Sessions = $0.112 = $0.11 per month

 ## Why Digital Ocean
+[Digital Ocean](https://www.digitalocean.com/pricing/#droplet) has no up-front cost, and $.007/hr pricing, 1 TB transfer, 330 Mbps upload.

 [AWS](https://aws.amazon.com/free/faqs/) only allows 15GB total network traffic per month on its free tier.
 Otherwise, its $0.09 per GB.

 [GCP](https://cloud.google.com/free/docs/always-free-usage-limits) only allows 1 GB outgoing traffic per day (~30GB/mo) on its free tier.
 Otherwise, $0.09 per GB

-[Microsoft Azure](https://azure.microsoft.com/en-us/pricing/details/bandwidth/?cdn=disable) allows 5GB free per month.
+[Microsoft Azure](https://azure.microsoft.com/en-us/pricing/details/bandwidth/?cdn=disable) allows 5GB total traffic free per month.
 Otherwise $0.09 per GB

 [Linode](https://www.linode.com/pricing) requires an up-front payment of min. $5 to use their service.
 Otherwise, pricing is comparable to Digital Ocean ($.0075/hr for the cheapest server, 1TB transfer, 1 Gbps upload).

-[Digital Ocean](https://www.digitalocean.com/pricing/#droplet) has no up-front cost, and $.007/hr pricing, 1 TB transfer, 330 Mbps upload.

 ## Future
 Provide instructions for streaming through [VLC](https://www.videolan.org/vlc/index.html) and [OBS](https://obsproject.com/)

 Optionally start up an HLS/Dash feed instead (or alongside?)
 RTMP, and I guess a webpage to go with it.
+    * Bitmovin, JWplayer have been suggested

 FFMPEG can apparently take a url as input, so we might as well support that too (currently blocked because the script checks if video is a valid file)